Phase 3 · Selective Alignment · May 2026 Onwards

 2025 · ~8 Months

-One person, zero collaborators, standard AI chat only, under $20K, English as L2.
-330+ documented assets across 8 domains.
+One person, no human execution team, mainly standard frontier AI chat subscriptions and basic tools, under $20K direct Phase 2 cost, English as L2.
+330+ mapped assets across 8 domains.
 The bounded one-person claim under review.

 Active